ddev/ddev/docs/users/extend/custom-commands.md

 ### Environment variables provided

 A number of environment variables are provided to the script.
+These are generally supported, but please avoid using undocumented environment variables.
 Useful variables for host scripts are:

 * DDEV_APPROOT: file system location of the project on the host)
 * DDEV_DOCROOT: Relative path from approot to docroot